You are here

 Snags (standing dead trees) within the entire 20m x 20m plot were measured if at least 10cm dbh

 Stump volume was estimated in the harvested plots in 2010 and 2012, by recording the species, diameter, height and decay class of each stump found within the plot.
 Minimum stump diameter was 10 cm.
+In 2022, short snags from unharvested plots were included in this data, and a new column defines whether the measured item was ‘cut’ or ‘not cut.’

 Browsing: In 2008, browsing presence/absence by stem was surveyed in the 22 plots.
 Twenty-five 4m2 subplots were established in each plot, so 25% of each plot was assessed.
 Woody tree and shrub stems (excluding Rubus) between 0.3-3.0m tall and less than 5cm diameter were included.
-While moose browsing can be distinguished from deer browsing when tall (greather than 2m) or large (perhaps more than 0.5cm diameter) twigs are browsed, and these were noted, there were too few of these large saplings sampled to clearly distinguish between moose and deer browse.
+While moose browsing can be distinguished from deer browsing when tall (greater than 2m) or large (perhaps more than 0.5cm diameter) twigs are browsed, and these were noted, there were too few of these large saplings sampled to clearly distinguish between moose and deer browse.
 A complementary exclosure experiment by Faison et al. has been established in four harvested plantations to tease apart the effects of deer vs. moose browsing, and to better quantify their long-term influences on forest structure and composition.
 Data related to browsing after 2008 can be found in HF203: http://harvardforest.fas.harvard.edu:8080/exist/apps/datasets/showData.html?id=hf203.

 • Organization: Harvard Forest.
 324 North Main Street, Petersham, MA 01366, USA.
 Phone (978) 724-3302.
 Fax (978) 724-3595.